DanielVukelich/Codemaster-NES-homebrew/README.md

 Building
 --------

 To build the game, build it with Asm6 (Available from http://www.romhacking.net/utilities/674/).
-Navigate to the /Game/ execute the command
+Navigate to the ./Game/ folder execute the command

     ASM6 CodeMaster_Main.asm ROM/CodeMaster.nes

-The resultant .nes file can be found in the Game/ROM/ folder and run with any NES emulator
+The resultant .nes file can be found in the Game/ROM/ folder and run with any NES emulator.

+If you're on a Unix-type system, you can navigate to ./Game/ and run
+    make game
+to make the .nes file or
+    make prg
+to make just the prg part of the game (in case you want to burn it onto a cart).

+The CHR ROM data can be found in ./Game/src/CHR/Code_Master_CHR.CHR

 Playing the Game
 ----------------